Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 The first frame after the user lets go of their middle finger, this function will only set the `justReleased` flag to true and do nothing else.

+The second part of the update function (the part that updates all of the ThrusterComponents in the scene) will see `justReleased` is true, and do whatever needs to happen.

-The frame afterward, we will be able to check this flag in the System to do our logic (toggle the thruster on or off).
-After that update is complete, `resetThumbContact` will be called again to actually clear the thumb state.
+On the next frame, `resetThumbContact` will be called again and this time it will actually clear the thumb state.

 Further calls to `resetThumbContact` will be made every frame afterward, but do nothing until the user touches their middle finger again.

-This provides us an easy way to hand hand tracking being lost: simply go through this same process (calling `resetThumbContact` every frame there's no hand tracking available).
+This provides us an easy way to handle hand tracking being lost: simply go through this same process (calling `resetThumbContact` every frame where hand tracking is not available).

 Here's the implementation: